Head Design · Trade Tool

 Perth sandy soils

 Sandy soils absorb 12–25mm/hr.
-A PR above 20mm/hr risks runoff — cycle-and-soak is recommended.
+A PR above 20mm/hr risks runoff — cycle-and-soak is recommended for high-rate zones.

 Waterwise target

-Water Corporation recommends 6–10mm per session for established lawns on sandy Perth soils.
+Water Corporation recommends 6–10mm per session for established lawns on sandy Perth soils, applied twice weekly.